gear-foundation/gear-wiki/docs/api/keyring.md

 # Keyring

 Keyring enables you to manage your key pair (account) to perform a wide range of operations, including signing, verifying and encrypting/decrypting.
+The SecretKey is never exposed to the outside.

 ## Create keyring